rinmdfa25/II3140-Data-Literacy-AI-virtuallabproject-Laid-Back-Data-18223140/README.md

 - Interactive Learning System
   ![Laid-Back Data - learning](/docs/learningpage.png)
   Users can watch videos and can access documentation.
-The subject of each course represents the introduction of Data Literacy and Artificial Inteligence within the tools that they need<br/>
+The subject of each course represents the introduction of Data Literacy and Artificial Inteligence within the tool that they need<br/>

 - Games</br>
   Not only learning, users also play games to sharpen thair learning skills and can be use in the real world